Ohh…the happiness of Summer (As long as it is not too hot!)

 I had not considered, until I read something in a book by William Stillman called Autism and the God Connection, that this could be connected to my autism.
 Stillman stated that some people with autism are so sensitive that they can sense even the smallest ionic changes in the weather, and it wreaks havoc on their neurology.

-I am literally uplifted and energized when the sun is shining and drained when the sky turns grey—even if little times had passed between the two.
+I am literally uplifted and energized when the sun is shining and drained when the sky turns grey-even if little times had passed between the two.
 The slightest change in humidity affects my breathing, and temperatures changes have always wreaked havoc.
+While having appliances like air conditioning installed by experts like Morris Jenkins, for example, can help a home feel more comfortable, they can’t control the weather.

 My issue with temperature is a part of my sensory processing disorder, or deregulation is this case.
 With my sensory processing issues, comes a temperature regulation issue.
 I cannot adjust to the changes in weather.
 I am easily overheated when it gets warm, cannot stay outside during very humid times, and even need to rest, relax, and cool down after a warm bath or shower.
 It takes my body a very short period of time to overheat, and an extended period to cool down.
+It’s why it’s so important that any AC Repair that’s needed in the home is taken care of long before the heat of summer arrives, as that constant temperature flow is something that I do not take for granted.

 The same is true for cold weather-I cannot adjust well.
 Despite how warmly I dress, I will immediately be frozen down to the bones, and have a difficult time warming up.
 Sometimes after long periods out in the cold it will take hours of shivering indoors to “warm my bones.”
 Feeling cold down inside my bones is the best way I can describe the feeling, but again, I just always assumed that everyone felt this way-apparently, they do not.